-The SWAM Engine is a platform developed by Sample Modeling for their SWAM-based instruments.
-BLOCKS Dashboard beta allows easy integration between BLOCKS and the SWAM Engine.
-This article will show you how to use the Lightpad Block as a melodic instrument controller with the SWAM Engine.
+The SWAM Engine is a platform developed by Audio Modeling for their SWAM-based instruments.
+BLOCKS Dashboard allows easy integration between BLOCKS and the SWAM Engine.
+This article will show you how to use the Lightpad or Seaboard Block as a melodic instrument controller with the SWAM Engine.

 - First, connect your Lightpad Block via USB or (on MacOS) Bluetooth.

-- Under “Performance controls” change the “Pitchbend range” to 12 semitones (to match SWAM’s maximum pitch bend range).
+- Under “MIDI Settings” change the “Pitch Bend Range” to 12 semitones (to match SWAM’s maximum pitch bend range).

-Setting SWAM to respond to the Lightpad Blocks’s dimensions of touch
+Setting SWAM to respond to the Lightpad and Seaboard Blocks’ dimensions of touch

-SWAM is able to receive and respond to the Lightpad Block’s dimensions of touch.
-The most common modulation in SWAM is called “Expression”.
+SWAM is able to receive and respond to the Lightpad and Seaboard Blocks’ dimensions of touch.
+The most common modulation in SWAM is called “Expression.”
 SWAM will want you to assign a controller to the Expression parameter before producing any sound.

-Let’s assign the Lightpad’s Press (transmitted as Aftertouch) to SWAM’s Expression.
+Let’s assign the Block’s Press (transmitted as Aftertouch) to SWAM’s Expression.

 Click on Options → MIDI Mappings → Assign AT (Aftertouch) next to Expression

 Glide is transmitted as pitch bend, and SWAM has a maximum pitch bend range of 12 semitones.
-Earlier we set the Lightpad Block’s pitch bend range to +/- 12 semitones in ROLI Dashboard, so now we will do the same in SWAM.
+Earlier we set the pitch bend range to +/- 12 semitones in BLOCKS Dashboard, so now we will do the same in SWAM.

 To set SWAM’s pitch bend range, in the upper-right corner of the main view set both “PB D” (pitch bend down) and “U” (up) to 12.